AckerlyXu/heima/articles/hdinsight/hdinsight-extend-hadoop-virtual-network.md

 For more information, see the [Name Resolution for VMs and Role Instances](../virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances.md#name-resolution-using-your-own-dns-server) document.

-## Directly connect to HDInsight
+## Directly connect to Hadoop services

 Most documentation on HDInsight assumes that you have access to the cluster over the internet.
 For example, that you can connect to the cluster at https://CLUSTERNAME.azurehdinsight.cn.
 This address uses the public gateway, which is not available if you have used NSGs or UDRs to restrict access from the internet.

-To directly connect to HDInsight through the virtual network, use the following steps:
+To connect to Ambari and other web pages through the virtual network, use the following steps:

 1. To discover the internal fully qualified domain names (FQDN) of the HDInsight cluster nodes, use one of the following methods: